rotki/rotki/docs/usage_guide.rst

    :align: center

-Ethereum transactions can be filtered by account and by:
+EVM transactions can be filtered by account and by:

 - Time range
 - Asset involved in the transaction